 The sustainability reporting framework does not add a new reporting requirement, instead it suggests a way to reconcile the existing frameworks and identify minimum and advanced reporting levels.
 UNCTAD and UNEP have also prepared correspondence tables so that firms choosing to report according to different standards can still be assessed against the minimum and advanced requirements relevant for SDG indicator 12.6.1.

 Not all disclosure elements apply to every firm, since activities vary by sector and country.
-To account for this, businesses can apply a “comply-or-explain” approach.
+To account for this, businesses can apply a.
 This would facilitate reporting, especially for small and medium enterprises.
 Special rules are also applied to multinational enterprise groups which have operations in several countries, sometimes in different sectors.

 Businesses striving to close large gaps in sustainability reporting

 UNCTAD regularly convenes a Group of Experts onto discuss international accounting and reporting standards in order to improve the availability, reliability and comparability of enterprise reporting of financial and non-financial aspects of their performance, and especially to integrate sustainability information into the business reporting cycle.

 Although official statistics for SDG 12.6.1 are not yet available, an initial assessment is possible by looking at company sustainability reports published by theand their alignment with the UNCTAD Core Indicators.
 The UN Global Compact database compiles reports submitted voluntarily by companies.

 In March 2019, the database included 2,894 sustainability reports prepared by companies of different sizes from 111 countries and 41 sectors of economic activity.
 Although this is a collection of voluntary reports and not representative of the world population of firms, the exercise still provides a first glimpse of current sustainability reporting practices and reveals some tentative regional patterns.